devopsleigh/pihole/README.md

-# Pi-hole with DoH
+# Pi-hole

 ## Description

-This solution provides:

-- Network-wide ad blocking and local DNS services using Pi-hole
+This solution provides network-wide ad blocking and local DNS services using Pi-hole.
-- Encrypted DNS via DNS over HTTPS (DoH) using Cloudflared

-Both Pi-hole and Cloudflared are defined within the same docker-compose file, and run within a Docker network.

 ## Installation